tracytrangvu/HW-Chapter-15/README.md

   >   - Password: `password`
   > Select the **Command Injection** option or access the webpage directly at this page: <http://192.168.13.25/vulnerabilities/exec/>

+  - Enter 8.8.8.8 in 'Ping a device' section:
+    > ![ping 8.8.8.8](Picture_8888.PNG)

   - As per the ping `8.8.8.8 && pwd` there are five levels of sub-directories, see below:
-    > ![ping 8.8.8.8](Picture_8888.PNG)
     > ![ping 8.8.8.8 && pwd](/Images/1-3.PNG)

   - Based on above, using the dot-dot-slash method `../` need to do it 5 times to access the payloads, that will display the contents of the following directories/files.